zencomputersystems/beesuiteDocs/docs/source/administration.rst

 Reports
 *******
 Produce reports for individual and group.
-Simply select report & leave types, then proceed with selected employees
+Simply select report & leave types, then proceed with select employee

 .. image:: images/report.PNG
       :alt: Report overview

+Steps to produce a report table:

+1. Select report types
+2. Select leave types to show in a report
+3. To find employee.
+Filter employee or ID, company, department, branch or cost centre
+4. Tick employee
+5. Click Produce Report button.
+Select Group By company, department, branch, cost centre or no grouping option
+6. Preview report table for All and other grouped data
+7. Select Save as PDF or CSV for all grouped data at top-right corner table
+8. Click Back To Main button to create another report.
+Repeat step 1 to 7